Megogo: Сontent

-Content is available in many languages, including Ukrainian, English, German, French, Latvian, Lithuanian, Estonian, Georgian, Turkish, Polish etc.
+Content is available in many languages, including Ukrainian, English, German, French, Latvian, Lithuanian, Estonian, Georgian, Turkish, Polish, Romanian etc.

 In February 2013, the company signed a contract with the BBC and purchased 300 hours of video production, including the documentary “Planet of the Humans”, David Attenborough's “Frozen Planet”, and series “Luther”, “Sherlock”, and “Ghosts”.

 In May 2016, MEGOGO started to create its own content.
-For example a 28-episode cartoon series about Cossacks.

 In July 2020, service began the production of audiobooks, the first collections of short prose «Maybe Tomorrow» and «Abyss» by Ukrainian writer and director Marisa Nikityuk, voiced by the author.

 In the fall of 2020, service announced the production of the series in partnership with 1+1 media.
 In December 2021, MEGOGO hosted a culinary show of its own production "Queen of the Kitchen" with host Olya Polyakova.
-Also in December MEGOGO released its own music and entertainment New Year`s show with the participation of Ukrainian stars.
+Also in December MEGOGO released its own music and entertainment New Year's show with the participation of Ukrainian stars.

 In 2020, the service announced the acquisition of exclusive rights to show the events of the American boxing promotion company Top Rank in Ukraine.
 Subsequently, MEGOGO began a strategic partnership with K2 Promotions Ukraine, founded by the Klitschko brothers.
 To viewers became available exclusive broadcasts of fights with the participation of Ukrainian titled professional boxers.

 MEGOGO is developing sports direction and has a number of exclusive events.
 In January 2021, the company had received the rights from UEFA to show the seasons of the UEFA Champions League, the UEFA Europa League and the UEFA Conference League until 2024.
 For the first time in the history of Ukraine, the tender for showing matches of European clubs was won by OTT-service.